Hepatitis C: Research

 As of 2011, there are about one hundred medications in development for hepatitis C. These include vaccines to treat hepatitis, immunomodulators, and cyclophilin inhibitors, among others.
 These potential new treatments have come about due to a better understanding of the hepatitis C virus.
-There are a number of vaccines under development and some have shown encouraging results.
+There are several vaccines under development and some have shown encouraging results.

 The combination of sofosbuvir and velpatasvir in one trial (reported in 2015) resulted in cure rates of 99%.
 More studies are needed to investigate the role of the preventive antiviral medication against HCV recurrence after transplantation.

 Animal models

 One barrier to finding treatments for hepatitis C is the lack of a suitable animal model.
-Despite moderate success, research highlights the need for pre-clinical testing in mammalian systems such as mouse, particularly for the development of vaccines in poorer communities.
-Chimpanzees remain the only available living system to study, yet their use has ethical concerns and regulatory restrictions.
-While scientists have made use of human cell culture systems such as hepatocytes, questions have been raised about their accuracy in reflecting the body's response to infection.
+Despite moderate success, research highlights the need for pre-clinical testing in mammalian systems such as mouse, particularly to develop vaccines in poorer communities.
+Chimpanzees remain the only living system to study, yet their use has ethical concerns and regulatory restrictions.
+While scientists have used human cell culture systems such as hepatocytes, questions have been raised about their accuracy in reflecting the body's response to infection.

 One aspect of hepatitis research is to reproduce infections in mammalian models.
 A strategy is to introduce liver tissues from humans into mice, a technique known as xenotransplantation.
-This is done by generating chimeric mice, and exposing the mice HCV infection.
-This engineering process is known to create humanized mice, and provide opportunities to study hepatitis C within the 3D architectural design of the liver and evaluating antiviral compounds.
+This is done by generating chimeric mice and exposing the mice to HCV infection.
+This engineering process is known to create humanized mice and provide opportunities to study hepatitis C within the 3D architectural design of the liver and evaluate antiviral compounds.
 Alternatively, generating inbred mice with susceptibility to HCV would simplify the process of studying mouse models.